dstackai/dstack.github.io/docs/gpt-2.md

 with the use of the `--output <path>` argument.

 !!! bug "Submit feedback"
-        Something didn't work or was unclear?
-Miss a critical feature?
-Please, [let me know](https://forms.gle/nhigiDm4FmjZdRkx5).
-I'll look into it ASAP.
+        Something doesn't work or is not clear?
+Would like to suggest a feature?
+Please, [let us know](https://forms.gle/nhigiDm4FmjZdRkx5).